What do you mean when you say Wild-Arbor is “Plant Based” and made only with natural ingredients?

 In fact, in alcoholic drinks cream traditionally refers to something sweet; such as cream sherry or the various cremes that you can find, and has nothing to do with dairy.

 To get the rich velvety creaminess of Wild-Arbor we use gluten-free grains, such as oats or corn.
 These grains are boiled gently, then very finely strained to remove the pulp.
-This process yields a creamy plant-based cream that makes Wild-Arbor so rich and velvety in texture.
+This process yields a plant-based cream that makes Wild-Arbor so rich and creamy in texture.

 Are the ingredients of Wild-Arbor ethically sourced?